coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 **Total Concealment:** If you have line of effect to a target but not line of sight he is considered to have total concealment from you.
-You can't attack an opponent that has total concealment, though you can attack into a square that you think he occupies.
+You can’t attack an opponent that has total concealment, though you can attack into a square that you think he occupies.
 A successful attack into a square occupied by an enemy with total concealment has a 50% miss chance (instead of the normal 20% miss chance for an opponent with concealment).

-You can't execute an attack of opportunity against an opponent with total concealment, even if you know what square or squares the opponent occupies.
+You can’t execute an attack of opportunity against an opponent with total concealment, even if you know what square or squares the opponent occupies.

-**Ignoring Concealment:** Concealment isn't always effective.
-A shadowy area or darkness doesn't provide any concealment against an opponent with darkvision.
+**Ignoring Concealment:** Concealment isn’t always effective.
+A shadowy area or darkness doesn’t provide any concealment against an opponent with darkvision.
 Characters with low-light vision can see clearly for a greater distance with the same light source than other characters.
 Although invisibility provides total concealment, sighted opponents may still make Spot checks to notice the location of an invisible character.
-An invisible character gains a +20 bonus on Hide checks if moving, or a +40 bonus on Hide checks when not moving (even though opponents can't see you, they might be able to figure out where you are from other visual clues).
+An invisible character gains a +20 bonus on Hide checks if moving, or a +40 bonus on Hide checks when not moving (even though opponents can’t see you, they might be able to figure out where you are from other visual clues).